In the clinic for Dec. 13, 2023

 No Comments

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Aeon, Athira, Axoltis, Curis, Icosavax, ISA, Lisata, Menarini, Obsidian, Qilu, Solascure, Toragen.
+Clinical updates, including trial initiations, enrollment status and data readouts and publications: Dermasensor, Icecure Medical, Mindmics.

 Briefs